Pain relief for dogs: Can medication like carprofen, NSAIDs help?

 Supplements for dogs

-In addition to prescribed medication, supplements can provide a gentle and natural way to ease pain and support healing in dogs.
+Supplements, in addition to prescribed medication, can provide a gentle and natural way to ease pain and support healing in dogs.

 Some of the dogs’ most common supplements used for pain relief include glucosamine, fish oil, chondroitin, CBD oils, balms, and chews.
-CBD supplements can have the added benefit of reducing anxiety and promoting relaxation.
+CBD supplements can also reduce anxiety and promote relaxation.

 Alternatives to medication